mvolkmann/blog/src/dart.md

 constructors to create instances, and methods to operate on the data.

-A constructor is defined as a method with the same name as the class.
+A constructor is defined as a method with no return type and the same name as the class.
 For example:

 ```dart